MIFID II

 Quantitative Report: top 5 broker / top 5 venue

-For the period from January 1 to December 31 2023, the document is published indicating, for each class of financial instruments:
+With reference to the period from 1 January to 31 December 2024, the document indicating for each class of financial instruments is published:

 For each Venue/Broker, the traded volumes and the number of orders executed are reported as a percentage of the total for the class.
 In addition to the quantitative information, there is a qualitative section that provides specific qualitative details regarding compliance with the criteria established to ensure Best Execution, for both retail and professional clients.